acmdorio/acmdorio.github.io/_posts/2020-04-29-pl-features-1.md

 ```

 In the example above, `foo` is the key function, because it is using a variable name `x` which is not bound anywhere in its body.
-On a language with static scoping, a call to `foo` will always print `1` (even from within `bar`), since the `x` in `foo` will be refering to the global constant that if ommited would cause an "usage of undefined variable..." error.
+On a language with static scoping, a call to `foo` will always print `1` (supposing the global `var x` isn't changed elsewhere), since the `x` in `foo` will be refering to the global that if ommited would cause an "usage of undefined variable..." error.
 This is also called an "early binding" of `x`.

 If we had dynamic scoping, `foo` will print something different depending on each situation: if we added the call `foo()` right at the end of this snippet, it would print `1`; if we instead called `bar()`, then it would print `4`; if we had something like `{var x = 3; foo();}` then it would print `9`; if we did `{var x = 4; foo(); foo();}` it would first print `16` and then `256`.
 This is because the language is doing a "late binding" of `x`: choosing its value by looking for the nearest (in execution time) definition of that name.

-Dynamic scoping makes it dramatically harder for humans and analysis tools (such as a compiler) to reason about code and I have never seen a reason to prefer it.
+Dynamic scoping makes it dramatically harder for humans and analysis tools (such as a compiler) to reason about code and I have **never** been presented with a reason to prefer it.
 Thankfully, most programming languages prefer lexical scoping (exceptions are ***Perl***, ***Emacs Lisp*** and ***Common Lisp***).

 ### Parametrization